ls1intum/Artemis/docs/user/exercises/modeling.rst

 When the due date is over you can assess the submissions.

-- To assess the submissions, first click on Assessment Dashboard
+- To assess the submissions, first click on Assessment Dashboard.

     .. figure:: modeling/assessment-dashboard.png
               :align: center